Personas vs. Segments – What’s the Story?

 Psychographics have also come under fire for being inaccurate from a behavioral perspective, as you can often observe a significant difference between what customers state as being their preferences and what they do in reality.
 One specific example of this was a survey taken of London city commuters, asking them what newspaper they read.
 This representative sample indicated that a very high proportion of people claimed to read a broadsheet newspaper on their way into work.
 However, these figures did not tally with the newspaper sales data showing the reality of a significantly higher proportion of red-top tabloids being purchased.

 On the other hand, whereas behavioral data provides a very accurate representation of reality, it does not consider the aspirations and desires provided by psychographics.
 After all, perception is a reality in the mind of the customer, so something can be missed if we only consider people in the way that they ‘are’ rather than the way in which they would like to be seen.

 A combination of these data sets is, of course, likely to give the most accurate picture of the customer, thereby theoretically aiding the segmentation process.
 However, in today’s Big Data world, questions are starting to be raised, not only about the management of data but also the relevance and future direction of segmentation.

 The Segment of One

-If the organisation is, however, able to solve this problem, by using big data (which will no doubt get bigger and bigger through social listening, the internet of things and other sources), propensity modelling and predictive analytics; organisations will be able to move ever closer towards an omnichannel ‘nirvana’.
+If the organization is, however, able to solve this problem, by using big data (which will no doubt get bigger and bigger through social listening, the internet of things and other sources), propensity modeling and predictive analytics; organizations will be able to move ever closer towards an omnichannel ‘nirvana’.
 In this scenario, there would be enough information to truly create a ‘segment of one’, meaning that with so much information available at an individual customer level, there may be no need to segment the customer base at all.

 Personalisation vs. Segmentation